seal331/hidens-website/README.md

 `TESTING`: Enables W.I.P. and/or experiemental content.
 The content is served at `/testing`.

+`MCHOST`: What host the Minecraft server status page reports the status on.

+`MCPORT`: What port the afformentioned host is using for the Minecraft server.

 `SERVE_STATIC`: Serves the `/static` directory (images, CSS stylesheets, old stuff).

 `SERVE_STORAGE`: Serves the `/storage` directory (software, cursors).